|PARKS RECREATIONAL AMENITIES & AREAS|

 Exclusive is limited.
 To discuss exclusive use of a Skate Park, please contact the Parks office at 970-221-6660, or e-mail your request to .

 Our parks also feature many recreational amenities for our citizens and visitors to enjoy while they visit the parks.
-We have 33 lighted tennis courts and 14 unlighted tennis court; 34 basketball courts; 7 volleyball courts all located throughout our park system; we also have fitness courses located at City Park, Golden Meadows, Rossborough and Lee Martinez.
+We have 33 lighted tennis courts and 14 unlighted tennis court; 5 pickle ball courts; 34 basketball courts; 7 volleyball courts all located throughout our park system; we also have fitness courses located at City Park, Golden Meadows, Rossborough and Lee Martinez.
+To find what Parks offer these, and other amenities, go to Park Maps and use the filter feature.

 To reserve a court for exclusive use, please contact the Parks office at 970-221-6660, or e-mail your request to .